Set User Variables from Hosted Pages

 <form method="post" data-autofill="true">

-1. Call a variable that you’ve set on a user.
+2. Call a variable that you've set on a user.
 This is done in the <input> field of the HTML form.
-For example, to call the variable “foo” you can use either <input name="foo" /> or <input name="vars[foo]" />.
+To call the variable "foo" you can use either <input name="foo" /> or <input name="vars[foo]" />.

-1. The input will render in the HTML with the value of the “foo” variable.
-For example, if these variables are already set on a subsciber’s profile:
+3. The input will render in the HTML with the value of the "foo" variable.
+If these variables are already set on a subsciber's profile:

 <label>Bday:<input name="birth_month"><br />